-Besides the by-laws, the estate board also has the House Order, which are an interpretation of the essentials in the regulations.
+Besides the by-laws, the estate board also has the House Rules, which are an interpretation of the essentials in the regulations.
 These rules should provide an answer to the most frequently asked questions.

-The House Order was adopted at the Annual General Meeting on March 18, 2019
+The House Rules was adopted at the Annual General Meeting on March 18, 2019

 Establishment of a code of conduct hereafter called the House Order is determined by the association’s articles of association.

-The House Order must be approved at the Annual General Meeting and subsequently administered by the Board.
+The House Rules must be approved at the Annual General Meeting and subsequently administered by the Board.

-The house order include rules and regulations, and calls for consideration in specific situations.
+The House Rules include rules and regulations, and calls for consideration in specific situations.

-We recommend that you read through it all so that you know the house order.
+We recommend that you read through it all so that you know the House Rules.

-If the house order is violated, you can contact the property management company.
+If the House Rules are violated, you can contact the property management company.

-Repeated violation of this House Order or other reckless conduct towards the owners’ association may cause the lease to be terminated or canceled / the owner of the property in question must vacate his apartment, cf. the association’s by-laws.
+Repeated violation of the House Rules or other reckless conduct towards the owners’ association may cause the lease to be terminated or canceled / the owner of the property in question must vacate his apartment, cf. the association’s by-laws.

-If you have questions regarding the interpretation of the house order or if you have other questions, the owner association’s board can be contacted.
+If you have questions regarding the interpretation of the House Rules or if you have other questions, the owner association’s board can be contacted.

 In general, it is recommended that all residents respect each other and try to settle any disagreements peacefully and respectfully.